 The UIUC community remembers Tunji Toogun, a dedicated Ph.D. student in CDB.

 Tunji Toogun Memorial Awards

-The Department of Cell and Developmental Biology is pleased to announce the first recipients of the Tunji Toogun Memorial Award.
-This award was created to recognize a CDB graduate student for his/her outstanding research achievements, in memory of a PhD student who tragically passed away in 2007.
+The Department of Cell and Developmental Biology is pleased to announce recipients of the Tunji Toogun Memorial Award.
+This award was created to recognize a CDB graduate students for their outstanding research achievements, in memory of a PhD student who tragically passed away in 2007.

 Tunji Toogun, a Cell and Developmental Biology Ph.D. student at the University of Illinois at Urbana-Champaign, died August 3, 2007 at the age of 26 after falling into Lake Shelbyville and drowning.
 Within his career, Tunji was best known for his hard work and boundless enthusiasm for research and learning.

 Born in Nigeria on October 15, 1981, Toogun studied at the University of Illinois at Urbana-Champaign receiving his B.S. in 2001 and a posthumous Ph.D. in 2007.
 Tunji first arrived to UIUC as an incoming freshman in 1997 at the age of sixteen to begin a long and fruitful academic career.
 He left an immediate impact on those around him with his strong Nigerian accent and his always friendly and persistent demeanor.

 Friends and teachers of Tunji characterized him as a bright, kind, and enthusiastic individual who was also a great friend.